arrdem/stacks/README.md

 - [**Doctests**](doc/doctests.md), REPL examples as test cases.
 - [**Projects**](doc/projects.md), Project structures as data.

+## Usage

+Stacks isn't yet ready for use, but features a prototype server - [stacks.server](src/dev/stacks/server.clj) - which features full support for articles and sessions as they are currently implemented.
+It's designed to serve Stacks' own documentation, and used to develop the system.
+With some legwork it could probably be adapted to fit your needs, but I haven't packaged it more generally yet.

 ## License

 Copyright © 2017 Reid "arrdem" McKenzie